feathersui/feathersui-openfl/test/README.md

 haxelib run munit test
 ```

-**Warning:** Tests for Adobe Flash Player may be skipped when running all tests because the plugin requires user activation.
+**Warning:** Tests for Adobe Flash Player may be skipped when running all tests because the plugin requires user activation in some web browsers.

 ## Run JS tests only